nushell/nushell.github.io/commands/docs/rm.md

 ## Parameters

- -  `filename`: the path of the file you want to remove
+ -  `filename`: the file or files you want to remove
  -  `...rest`: additional file path(s) to remove